 And Now for Someone Completely Different: "RP missions/dungeons" are a major quest type in this game, wherein you play as NPCs, who often have unique equipment setups and skill selections.
 Some NPCs are brutally efficient for what they're expected to tackle, but others require a bit more care from the player.

 If you get hit by an arrow, ninety percent or more of that damage is liable to be taken away from you as "wounds", which cannot heal by normalmechanisms.
-Did I mention that these arrows can knock you flat on your back at range?
+In the case of Magnum Shot, it can knock you flat on your back.
 Any monster carrying a bow, that you can't take out in one combo, instantly gets elevated to Demonic Spider.
 Of course, newer skills such as Charge and Evasion can combat these, but they are either difficult to get for newer players or hard to execute in the heat of battle.

 This trope still applies to those player characters with a low-ranked Ranged Attack skill.
 You have to dump a lot of Ability Points into Ranged if you want archery be feasible as your primary type of attack.